Kaarle Krohn: Early life

 Krohn was born in Helsinki.
-He was the son of journalist and poet Julius Krohn, and his sisters were Aune, Helmi and Aino Kallas, who were Finnish authors.
+He was the son of journalist and poet Julius Krohn, and his sisters were Finnish authors Aune, Helmi and Aino Kallas.
 Krohn is best known outside of Finland for his contributions to international folktale research.

 Krohn passed his matriculation exams in 1880, earned his candidacy degree in 1883 at University of Helsinki, and completed his doctorate in 1888.
 At the age of 18, he conducted field research in northern Karelia.
 From January 1884 to June 1885, he traveled through Finland collecting samples of Finnish folklore.
 During his collecting, he focused mainly on folktales because he thought they had been overlooked in the search for epic songs.
 His doctoral thesis, "Bär (Wolf) und Fuchs, eine nordische Tiermärchenkette [Bear (wolf) and fox: A Nordic animal-tale chain (1888)", based on his folktale collection and using his father's historical-geographical method, won him an immediate international reputation and brought him fast academic advancement.